-We have audited Grand Forks Regional Airport Authority's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on Grand Forks Regional Airport Authority's major federal program for the year ended December 31, 2021.
+We have audited Grand Forks Regional Airport Authority's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on Grand Forks Regional Airport Authority's major federal program for the year ended December 31, 2022.
 The Grand Forks Regional Airport Authority's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, Grand Forks Regional Airport Authority complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended December 31, 2021.
+In our opinion, Grand Forks Regional Airport Authority complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended December 31, 2022.